 NATIONAL WEATHER SERVICE BOULDER CO

-In recent years we have seen serious flooding when heavy rain falls on recently burned areas.
-Residents in and near burned areas near Mancos, Debeque or in the front range foothills from Larimer to El Paso counties should plan ahead on response actions for flooding.
+Other complications in Colorado are recent wildfires which raise the flood threat when locally heavy rain falls on recent burn scars.
+Residents in and near burned areas should plan ahead on response actions for flooding.

-The National Weather Service will discuss flood and flash flood potential in daily hazardous weather outlooks and in the weather story on national weather service websites.
-On days with a high threat for flooding you may hear:
+The National Weather Service will discuss flood and flash flood potential in daily hazardous weather outlooks and in the weather story on National Weather Service websites.
+On days with a high threat of flooding you may hear…

-Some offices will issue an Urban Flood Advisory which will be issued for impact flooding that is not in itself life threatening.
+An urban flood advisory will be issued for impact flooding that is not in itself life-threatening.
 In an urban area if you were commuting during rush hour during a flood advisory you could expect some intersections to be underwater and a much longer commute.
-A Small Stream Flood Advisory might be issued when flow is bankful with minor lowland flooding along the stream.
+A small stream flood advisory might be issued when the flow is at bankfull with minor lowland flooding along the stream.

 Nearly half of all flash flood fatalities are vehicle related.
-Do not enter a flooded roadway, instead turn around, do not drown.
+Do not enter a flooded roadway, instead Turn Around, Don’t Drown.
 In rapidly rising waters, backing up away from water may be safer.
-One to two feet of water will carry away most vehicles and you also cannot tell if the road is damaged beneath the water.
+One or two feet of water will carry away most vehicles, and you also cannot tell if the road is damaged beneath moving water.

 Colorado Severe Weather Awareness Week continues through this Saturday.